renovatebot/github-action/README.md

           # Unfortunately, the permissions expected within renovate's docker container
           # are different than the ones given after the cache is restored.
 We have to
           # change ownership to solve this.
-We need to have correct permissions in the
+We also need to have correct permissions in
-          # entire /tmp/renovate tree, not just the section with the repo cache.
+          # the entire /tmp/renovate tree, not just the section with the repo cache.
           sudo chown -R runneradmin:root /tmp/renovate/
           ls -R $cache_dir